-Claire Seymour, Hampshire operational manager, is a great example of someone who joined us as an apprentice and has gone on to form a successful career with us.
-From neighbourhood officer to operational manager, she shares her story below:
+Claire Seymour, ASB manager, is a great example of someone who joined us as an apprentice and has gone on to form a successful career with us.
+From neighbourhood officer to ASB manager, she shares her story below:

 "I had been in the financial services sector for a number of years since leaving college at 17 and graduated with a BSc Hons in Public Services as a mature student in 2013 - who knew at the age of 27 I was mature?!

 "I was gearing towards a role in the criminal justice system in line with my voluntary work as a police special and victim support however I came across a job advert for a trainee neighbourhood officer apprenticeship in Dorset and when I read the job specification I couldn’t believe I hadn’t thought about this as a career choice before.

 "I had been brought up in social housing so this wasn’t a sector I was unfamiliar with.
 I applied for the apprenticeship and was lucky enough to be offered the role and it didn’t disappoint.
 I was able to learn about all areas of the business, gain a CIH qualification and become involved in group wide projects.